 - (2) The number of the Company's common shares reserved for issuance under the 2019 Plan automatically increases on January 1 of each calendar year, starting on January 1, 2020 through January 1, 2029, in an amount equal to 4% of the total number of the Company's capital shares outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by the Board.
-In connection with our 2022 annual meeting of shareholders, we amended the 2019 Plan to provide that (1) an additional 1,000,000 shares may be issued pursuant to share awards granted under the 2019 Plan and (2) an additional 3,000,000 shares are authorized for issuance under the 2019 Plan pursuant to the grant of incentive stock options. - (3) The number of Company's common shares reserved for issuance under the 2019 ESPP automatically increases on January 1 of each calendar year, beginning on January 1, 2020 through January 1, 2029, by the lesser of (1) 1% of the total number of shares of the Company's share capital outstanding on the last day of the calendar month before the date of the automatic increase and (2) 487,837 shares; provided that before the date of any such increase, the Board may determine that such increase will be less than the amount set forth in clauses (1) and (2). - (4) In November 2021, our Board adopted the 2021 Inducement Plan, under which we reserved 1,000,000 of the Company's common shares.
+In connection with our 2022 annual meeting of shareholders, we amended the 2019 Plan to provide that (1) an additional 1,000,000 shares may be issued pursuant to share awards granted under the 2019 Plan and (2) an additional 3,000,000 shares are authorized for issuance under the 2019 Plan pursuant to the grant of incentive stock options. - (3) The number of Company's common shares reserved for issuance under the 2019 ESPP automatically increases on January 1 of each calendar year, beginning on January 1, 2020 through January 1, 2029, by the lesser of (1) 1% of the total number of shares of the Company's share capital outstanding on the last day of the calendar month before the date of the automatic increase and (2) 487,837 shares; provided that before the date of any such increase, the Board may determine that such increase will be less than the amount set forth in clauses (1) and (2).

+(4) In November 2021, our Board adopted the 2021 Inducement Plan, under which we reserved 1,000,000 of the Company's common shares.
 Shareholder approval of the 2021 Inducement Plan was not required under Nasdaq Marketplace Rule 5635(c)(4).
 The 2021 Inducement Plan provides for the issuance of nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance stock awards and other stock awards exclusively to individuals who were not previously employees or directors of the Company, or who had experienced a bona fide period of non-employment, as an inducement material to the individual's entry into employment with us within the meaning of Nasdaq Marketplace Rule 5635(c)(4).
 The terms of awards under the 2021 Inducement Plan are substantially similar to those of the 2019 Equity Incentive Plan, including the treatment of awards upon a corporate transaction or change in control.
-As of December 31, 2022, 503,000 options to purchase shares were outstanding under the 2021 Inducement Plan.
+As of December 31, 2023, 625,000 options to purchase shares were outstanding under the 2021 Inducement Plan.
 All options granted under the 2021 Plan have a maximum term of ten years.
-Awards under the 2021 Inducement Plan may be amended by the Board or Compensation Committee at any time or from time to time in accordance with the terms of the 2021 Inducement Plan and applicable law.
+Awards under the 2021 Inducement Plan and applicable law.

-For more detail regarding the Company's equity compensation plans, see the section entitled "Equity Incentive Plans" starting on page 38 further above in this Proxy Statement.
+For more detail regarding the Company's equity compensation plans, see the section entitled "Equity Incentive Plans" starting on page 53 further above in this Proxy Statement.

-For more detail regarding individual compensation agreements providing for equity compensation, see the section entitled "Employment Arrangements" starting on page 36 further above in this Proxy Statement
+For more detail regarding individual compensation agreements providing for equity compensation, see the section entitled "Employment Arrangements" starting on page 50 further above in this Proxy Statement